arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 end
 ```

-Here you have one of app services.
-It is used to create new a Team.
+The following example shows one app service.
+We use this service to create new a Team.

 ```
 #!ruby